mdlaskey/sandbox/vision/README.md

 The files in this root directory are responsible for handling gripper controls from user input and from neural net predictions.

+Before starting you'll need to calibrate the camera and ensure the Xbox controller is properly interpreted (see below).

 #### Xbox controller with OS X Yosemite (10.10.x)

 Install [Xbox controller driver](http://tattiebogle.net/index.php/ProjectRoot/Xbox360Controller/OsxDriver) version 0.11.
 Other drivers may interpret buttons on the Xbox controller differently.